felixroos/idlecycles/README.md

 ![fast](./img/fast.png)

-The trick is to first request scale up our timespan and then scale down the time span of each Hap by the given factor.
+The trick is to first scale up our timespan and then scale down the time span of each Hap by the given factor.

 We can implement the opposite version of the function like this: